 Tips & Tricks

 Unseen horrors move randomly like bats.
-Their lightning-fast speed means they get multiple attacks, and they can gradually deal significant damage to all but the most heavily-armoured characters.
-Characters able to see invisible (via ring, helmet, mutation, or being a naga, spriggan, felid, or vampire) should have little trouble dealing with them.
+Their lightning-fast speed means they get multiple moves, and they can gradually deal significant damage to all but the most heavily-armoured characters.
+Characters able to see invisible (via ring, helmet, mutation, or being a naga, spriggan, felid, vampire, or palentonga) should have little trouble dealing with them.
 If you lack the ability to see invisible, use the following:

-- Swinging or casting wildly at a target you cannot see is generally a waste of time.
-You can greatly increase your odds by luring it into a hallway, so you at least know which direction it'll be in.
+- Swinging or casting wildly at a target you cannot see (and that will not stay still) is generally a waste of time.
+You can greatly increase your odds of hitting an unseen horror by luring it into a hallway, so you at least know which direction it'll be in.
 Better yet, try to lure it in with a rat or some other weak monster coming in behind it.
 If you can pin it in place, that gets rid of a lot of its advantage.
 Attack it with Ctrl+direction (or *+direction).

 - Any source of clouds will reveal an unseen horror as a disturbance.
 Scrolls of fog are simple to use, while using Fire Magic against water will create steam clouds.
 Any spell that produces clouds directly can also accomplish this, and usually deals heavy damage as well.